https-github-com-NewClimateInstitute/CPDB-API/README.md

 ```

 # Releasing

-To release to the test PyPI, do the following:
+To release to PyPi (pip), do the following:

 1. Increment the version number in pyproject.toml
 2. Run the following commands:
 ```
 $ python3 -m build
-$ python3 -m twine upload --repository testpypi dist/*
+$ python3 -m twine upload dist/*
 ```